Yvand/azd-functions-spfx-custom-api/azure-function/README.md

 + Azure role [`Contributor`](https://learn.microsoft.com/azure/role-based-access-control/built-in-roles/privileged#contributor): To create all the resources needed
 + Azure role [`Role Based Access Control Administrator`](https://learn.microsoft.com/azure/role-based-access-control/built-in-roles/privileged#role-based-access-control-administrator): To assign roles (to access the storage account and Application Insights) to the managed identity of the Azure function app
 + Entra role [`Application Developer`](https://learn.microsoft.com/entra/identity/role-based-access-control/permissions-reference#application-developer): To create the app registration used to configure the Entra ID authentication in the Azure function app

-## Known issues

-- Azure Functions Flex Consumption plan is currently in preview, be aware about its [current limitations and issues](https://learn.microsoft.com/azure/azure-functions/flex-consumption-plan#considerations).
-- The Graph resource provider for Bicep is currently [in preview](https://learn.microsoft.com/graph/templates/quickstart-create-bicep-interactive-mode?tabs=CLI)

 ## Initialize the project